 Infotainment, apps & sat nav

-There’s no denying the Q8 e-tron Sportback's infotainment system is packed with features.
+It may not be as cutting edge as the Mercedes EQE SUV’s Hyperscreen, but there’s no denying the Q8 Sportback e-tron's infotainment system is packed with features.
 The graphics look slick and the menus are easy to navigate.
-If you don’t like the setup, you can hook up your smartphone using wireless Apple CarPlay or Android Auto (both standard) for a more familiar range of media and navigation apps.
-Plus, the e-tron Sportback now comes as standard with Amazon's Alexa virtual assistant.
+If you don’t like the setup, you can hook up your smartphone using wireless Apple CarPlay or Android Auto (both standard), as well as Amazon’s Alexa voice assistant, for a more familiar range of media and navigation apps.

 The only thing we’re not sold on is the haptic touchscreen.
 Most of the features are hidden in one of the two central displays; one houses the infotainment system, including mapping and audio connectivity, while the lower screen allows access to the climate control and heated seats.
 However, unlike a more conventional touchscreen, the Audi setup requires a firm prod to activate.
 It feels like the engineers have tried to marry the feel and functionality of a conventional button with the convenience of a touchscreen, without much success.